mannixp/PlaneCouetteFlowMHD_OLD/README.md

 `python3 Plot_Paper_Data.py`

-Figure 1. time-series of (Mannix et al. 2021/2) can be reproduced by specifying
+Figure 1. time-series of (Mannix et al. 2021/2) can be reproduced by specifying, *a minimum resolution* of

 `Nx=64,Ny=128,Ny=64, dt=0.0125, N_ITERS = 10*((Pm*Re)/dt)`